idarthjedi/perl-docker-devenv/README.md

 > docker run -td <image_name>

-3. Attach VS Code to the running image.
+3. Attach VS Code to the running image (install perl Language Server & Debugger Extension if interested).

 NOTE: Remember containers are ephemeral, make sure that your source code is stored in a repo outside of the container.